|

 along, but I've done this before!
 All went well, and the whole

+assembly process took only a few hours.
 The paint on the front aluminum piece seen in the photos,

 hides an original blemish--the plastic front cover was cut too large for